influxdata/docs-v2/content/influxdb/cloud/account-management/limits.md

 products: [cloud]
 ---

-InfluxDB Cloud has adjustable organization limits and hard system limits:
+InfluxDB Cloud has adjustable account limits per organization and hard global system limits.
+Review the following InfluxDB Cloud limits and errors to plan for your bandwidth needs:

 - [Account limits](#account-limits)
 - [Global limits](#global-limits)